Preparing a new repository

 $ restic -r rest:http://host:8000/ init

-Depending on your REST server setup, you can use HTTPS protocol, password protection, multiple repositories or any combination of those features.
+Depending on your REST server setup, you can use HTTPS protocol, unix socket, password protection, multiple repositories or any combination of those features.
 The TCP/IP port is also configurable.
 Here are some more examples:

 $ restic -r rest:https://host:8000/ init